mox669/xunit.nvim/README.md

 This plugin does not ship with default key mappings.
 However they can be easily configured with the provided commands listed above.
 For more help check out the help for key-mapping in neovim (`:h key-mapping`) or have a look in this repo: https://github.com/nanotee/nvim-lua-guide

-## Future
-Possible integration of notify.nvim to get informed about a test result, when not in the buffer, where the test was executed.

 ## Known Issues
 + execute_all() will freeze the neovim instance, since it currently uses jobwait() to finish all tests and keep results correct